 I think that's because turkey can be underwhelming, or dry, and it DEFINITELY doesn't hold up as well in terms of leftovers like, say, some kind of buttery cheesy casserole does.
 Leftover turkey can be chewy and tough and just bland, but I'm NOT here to celebrate food waste, ever.
 So we had to do something wonderful with leftover turkey.

-Add mayo, obviously was the answer.
+Mayonnaise, obviously was the answer.
 This turkey salad is so different from roast turkey from Thanksgiving day, and the addition of cranberries livens up the flavor for such a fun different twist.
-This would be so yummy for a brunch sometime this weekend, or on crackers/with greens for lunch or a snack.
+This would be so yummy for a brunch, or on crackers/with greens for lunch or a snack.
 Plus: it's pink!

 The leftovers we use here are turkey and cranberry sauce.
-If you hate cranberries or don't have them leftover you can skip them; the result will be different but more like a traditional southern chicken salad.
+If you hate cranberries or don't have them you can skip them; the result will be different but more like a traditional southern chicken salad (not a bad thing).

 THEN, we combine the turkey and cranberry sauce with just a leetle bit of sour cream and mayo, and flavor comes from onion powder, garlic powder, salt, pepper, lemon juice, and chives.